AllThingsLemon/lemonchain-docs/docs/Roles/faq.md

 ## What is staking on Lemon Chain?

 Staking on Lemon Chain involves allocating your Lemon Chain tokens to secure the network.
-By staking, you earn rewards while also contirbuting to the network's stability and security.
+By staking, you earn rewards while also contributing to the network's stability and security.

 ## How do I start staking on Lemon Chain?